forki/PaketIntro/slides/index.md

 ### Thank you

+- Take a look at https://github.com/fsprojects/Paket
+- We take contributions!
-- Slides are made using [FsReveal](http://fsprojects.github.io/FsReveal/)
+- Slides are MIT licensed and made using [FsReveal](http://fsprojects.github.io/FsReveal/)
 - Send corrections to https://github.com/forki/PaketIntro